Reby0217/iOS-ProductivityApp-TripMaker/README.md

    - `updateLocation(name, newName, newRealPicture, newDescription, newIsLocked)`: Changes attributes of an existing location.
    - `updateUserProfile(userID, newUsername, newImage)`: Updates user profile information.
    - `updateUserStats(userID, focusTime)`: Refreshes user statistics with new focus session time and potentially triggers reward claims based on total focus time.

 ## Operating Instructions

+    Upon initial setup, the database is pre-populated with several focus sessions, automatically claiming three rewards based on these sessions.
+Starting any new focus session—even for just one second—will cumulatively bring the total focus time to 50 hours, thereby triggering an additional reward.

 ### Getting Started
-The map view is the home base, showing your active route.
-Use the side menu for navigation through the app to view your stats, profile, and your travel passport.
+The map view is the home base, showcasing your active route.
+Utilize the side menu for effortless navigation through the app to access map, stats, profile, and travel passport.

 ### Profile Management
-Edit your profile to change your picture or username.
-After editing, don't forget to save your changes.
+You can edit your profile to update your picture or username at any time.
+Ensure you save your changes to keep your profile up to date.

-### Focus Sessions
+### Setting Up Focus Sessions
-Initiate focus sessions in the Timer view.
-Completed sessions contribute to your profile's stats and may unlock new locations based on the session's length.

-### Achievement Tracking
-Your profile showcases your achievements, which are tied to focus time milestones and location visits.
+In the MapView, establish a focus session using the intuitive time picker, and select your next destination by tapping a pin on the map:

+- **Selecting a Destination**: Click on any pin that represents a location.
+Once a pin is selected, a 'Select' button will appear.
+Pressing this will confirm your destination and initiate the setup for a focus session.
+- **Time Selection**: Adjust the session duration to your preference (hours, minutes, seconds) using the time picker.
+This determines how long you will focus and subsequently, how much virtual travel progress you'll make.

+### Focus Session Commitment
+Once a focus session starts, an at most 10-second grace period begins during which you can opt to cancel:

+- **Cancelation Period**: Immediately after a session starts, a 'Cancel' button appears for 10 seconds.
+Pressing this button will halt the session and return you to the MapView.
+- **Commitment**: If the 10-second window passes without cancellation, the session locks in, and you must complete the set duration.
+The timer must reach zero before you can leave the session.
+- **Ending a Session**: Upon completion of the focus session, a 'Back' button will appear in the navigation bar.
+Clicking this will navigate you back to the MapView, allowing you to set another session or explore other features.

+This system is designed to encourage commitment to focusing while also allowing a brief moment for reconsideration, ensuring that users are confident in their session settings before proceeding.

-### Routes and Locations Exploration
+### Exploring Routes and Locations

-The app lists various routes, each with several locations.
-Select a location to see more details, such as images and descriptions.
+The Passport View acts as your portal to exploring different routes, enhancing geographical and cultural education:

+- **Passport View**: Displays all available routes.
+If no focus sessions have been initiated, routes will show but no specific locations will be accessible.
+- **Route Selection**: Upon selecting a route, if no locations have been unlocked via focus sessions, no specific locations will be listed.
+- **Unlocked Locations**: If locations within a route are unlocked (e.g., "Taipei 101" in the "Taiwan" route), selecting "Taiwan" in the Passport View will list "Taipei 101" as an accessible location.
+This approach not only enhances user engagement but also ensures an educational and informed way to keep users focused and motivated.

+### Detailed Location View
+Clicking on an unlocked location provides:
+- **Description**: A detailed description sourced from Wikipedia, offering educational content about the location.
+- **Imagery**: A representative image sourced from Unsplash, enhancing the visual experience of the virtual travel.

 ## Troubleshooting